 It is estimated that one in every 3,600 children born in Canada has cystic fibrosis.
-Almost 4,000 Canadian children, adolescents, and adults with cystic fibrosis attend specialized CF clinics.
+More than 4,000 Canadian children, adolescents, and adults with cystic fibrosis attend specialized CF clinics.

 Cystic fibrosis is a genetic disease that occurs when a child inherits two defective copies of the gene responsible for cystic fibrosis, one from each parent.
 Approximately, one in 25 Canadians carry one defective copy of the CF gene.
 Carriers do not have cystic fibrosis, nor do they exhibit any of the symptoms of the disease.

 When two parents who are carriers have a child, there is a 25 percent chance that the child will be born with cystic fibrosis; there is also a 50 percent chance that the child will be a carrier; and a 25 percent chance that the child will neither be a carrier nor have cystic fibrosis.

 CF is a multi-system disorder that produces a variety of symptoms including: